 The Master of Architecture (Design) (MArch (Design) is a three-year full-time programme offered by the Department of Architecture.
 Built on the existing 2-year UGC-funded MArch curriculum, the 3-year MArch(Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
 The 3-year MArch(Design) operates on a self-funding model.

-Through a multidisciplinary curriculum emphasising current design and production technologies alongside an understanding of the historical and theoretical culture of architecture, the programme enables students to acquire broad expertise, skills and knowledge to confront the complexities of contemporary architectural discourse, design and practice.
+The accreditation of the three-year Master of Architecture degree is pending for approval.
+Through a multidisciplinary curriculum emphasising current design and production technologies alongside an understanding of the historical and theoretical culture of architecture, the programme enables students to acquire broad the expertise, skills and knowledge to confront the complexities of contemporary architectural discourse, design and practice.

 Master programme students may choose elective courses from the below categories.
 These courses can also be taken in an optional summer semester after the first and the second year: